Doubly isogenous curves of genus two with a rational action of $D_6$: An unlikely intersection in characteristic zero

-Using the Zilber--Pink conjecture again on such a $V$, as $V \cap S^{[3]} \subset V \cap S^{[2]}$ is Zariski dense in $V$ we conclude that $V$ is special.
+For such a $V$, the intersection $V \cap S^{[3]}$ is Zariski dense in $V$, and $V \cap S^{[3]}$ is contained in $V \cap S^{[2]}$, so we can apply the Zilber--Pink conjecture to deduce that $V$ is special.
 In particular, as $X \times X'$ is not contained in any hyperplane of the form $j_i=a$, we conclude that $V$ is cut out by (at least) five equations of the form $\Phi_N(j_a,j_b)=0$ for varying positive integers $N$ and $1 \leq a < b \leq 6$.
 If there were two equations $\Phi_{N_1}(j_a,j_b)=0$ and $\Phi_{N_2}(j_a,j_b)=0$ with the same indices, there would be a non-integer endomorphism of $E^a$ and hence $E^a$ would be CM.
 This is impossible as the family $E^a$ is non-constant, so there are (at least) five isogenies $E^a \sim E^b$ for different indices.
-Thus pulling $V$ back to the $s,t$-plane would give a simultaneous isogeny correspondence between $E^1,E^2,E^3$ and $E^4,E^5,E^6$.
+Thus pulling $V$ back to the $s,t$-plane would give a simultaneous isogeny correspondence between $E^{(1)},E^{(2)},E^{(3)}$ and $E^{(4)},E^{(5)},E^{(6)}$.
 These do not exist, which we can verify using the computational techniques in Section~\ref{sec:computingisogeny} (see Example~\ref{ex:nocorrespondenced6}).
-Thus $X \times X' \cap S^{[3]}$ is zero dimensional as desired. \end{proof}
+Thus $X \times X' \cap S^{[3]}$ is zero-dimensional, as desired. \end{proof}